bbauska/Anti-Project2025/anti.md

 highest standard of judicial review—when the government infringes parental rights. l Further ensure that any regulations that could impact parental rights contain similar protections and require federal agencies to demonstrate that their action meets strict scrutiny before a final rule is promulgated.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 praised legislation put forward in Congress on parental rights.
-“Prioritize legislation advancing such rights.
+<p>Project 2025 praised legislation put forward in Congress on parental rights.
+“Prioritize legislation
+advancing such rights.
 Promising ideas have appeared in bills introduced in the 117th Congress such as H.R.8767, the Empowering Parents Act,15 sponsored by Representative Bob Good (R-VA); H.R.
 6056, the Parents’ Bill of Rights Act,16 sponsored by Representative Julia Letlow (R-LA); and H.J.
 Res.
 99,17